Honey Bourbon Shrimp

 4.3 from 3 votes

-Sweet, sticky, and savory, this super easy Honey Bourbon Shrimp has everything you love.
-Pan-seared shrimp and veggies are quickly simmered in a simple richly-flavored sauce.
+Sweet, sticky, and savory, this super-easy Bourbon Shrimp recipe has everything you love.
+Pan-seared shrimp and veggies are quickly simmered in a simple, richly flavored sauce.
 It is a delicious 30-minute seafood dinner you can serve over rice, noodles, and more.

 As you’ve roamed the food court at the mall, you’ve probably seen people giving out samples of bourbon chicken.
 While it’s often on the menu at Chinese eateries, it actually originated in Louisiana and is named for both Bourbon Street and the bourbon in the sauce.
 That’s why you also see it at Cajun fast food places.